-The student Develops an inquiry question The student Designs an Investigation The student Gathers and transforms data The student Prepares an analysis Do Background Research Write Clear Procedures Plan Data Records Identify patterns in results accurately.
-What is an "Inquiry Question" State Protocols (rules for repeatability and dealing with anomalies.)
-Do a transformation that helps answer the question Explicitly use results to answer the question Use Operational Definitions (Clarifying the question) Use concept of "fair test" Discuss sources of error and limitations A great question foreshadows a good design A great design leads to easy data gathering A great data presentation makes the analysis leap out
+The student The student The student The student Develops an inquiry question Designs an investigation Gathers and transforms data Prepares an analysis Do Background Research Write Clear Procedures Plan Data Records Identify patterns in results accurately What is an "Inquiry Question" State Protocols (rules for repeatability and dealing with anomalies.)
+Do a transformation that helps answer the question Explicitly use results to answer the question Use Operational Definitions (Clarifying the question) Use concept of "fair test" Discuss sources of error and limitations A great question foreshadows a good design A great design leads to easy data gathering A great data presentation makes the analysis leap out.